Linaro/lava/doc/v2/writing-tests.rst

    early for any reason, the file might not be uploaded at all.

-When performance is important, for example benchmarking, use a wrapper script to optimise your test shell output.
+When performance is important, for example benchmarking, use a wrapper script to optimize your test shell output.

 * If a progress bar is used and cannot be turned off without losing other useful content, wrap the output of the command in a script which omits the